gnappo1/west-041023-live/phase-3/06_SQL/dog_walker/README.md

 ### Key Features:

 - Add persistence
-  - A Read (SELECT) operation to retrieve persisted pets
+  - A Read (SELECT) operation to retrieve persisted dogs
-  - A Create (INSERT INTO) operation to persist new pets
+  - A Create (INSERT INTO) operation to persist new dogs
-  - An Update (UPDATE) operation to update a persisted pet
+  - An Update (UPDATE) operation to update a persisted dog
-  - An Delete (DELETE) operation to delete a persisted pet
+  - An Delete (DELETE) operation to delete a persisted dog

 <!-- slide -->